anilkumarintegrella/Azure-IaaC/README.md

 6. Destroy the Resources (Optional):

-    - If you want to remove the created resources, you can use the command terraform destroy.
+    - If you want to remove the created resources, you can use the command `terraform destroy`.
     - Review the execution plan and confirm the destruction by typing yes when prompted.

-Remember to update your Terraform configuration (main.tf) with the appropriate resources and providers for your specific infrastructure requirements.
+Remember to update your Terraform configuration (`main.tf`) with the appropriate resources and providers for your specific infrastructure requirements.